 - 5 Micrograms Vitamin K

-No not at all, pea protein, unlike some other proteins, is actually the best tolerated by the gut and the least likely to cause bloating and other problems.
-But I will say this, eating more than around 30 grams of protein in one sitting is for most people a waste as the body can only assimilate around 30 grams in one hit, so bear this in mind when weighing out your protein powder.
+Pea protein, unlike some other proteins is actually the best tolerated by the gut and the least likely to cause bloating and other problems.
+But do take into account that eating more than around 30 grams of protein in one sitting is for most people a waste, as the body can only assimilate around 30 grams in one hit – so do bear this in mind when weighing out your protein powder.

-Always get your supplements from a reputable company/brand, and always buy ORGANIC PEA PROTEIN POWDER.
-Think of it like this – if it’s something you are going to be consuming every day, then you will most certainly want it to be pure and without GMO or chemical residues, as these toxins will build up in your system over time and eventually start to cause problems.
+Always get your supplements from a reputable company or brand, and always buy organic pea protein powder where possible.
+Think of it like this: if it’s something you are going to be consuming every day then you will most certainly want it to be pure and without GMO or chemical residues.
+These toxins can build up in your system over time, and may eventually start to cause you problems.
 Yuck!